SSH Tunnel Port Forwarding

 -N

 .
-A single command can have multiple -L parameters representing multiple rules.-R
+A command can have multiple -L parameters representing multiple rules.-R

-Reverse forwarding, but the position of local host and C need to be swapped.
+reverse forwarding, but the positions of the local host and C need to be swapped.
 For example,ssh -R 8000:localhost:8080 user@ssh_server

 3 Application Scenarios